ramon54321/ProjectFantasy/README.md

     <span><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/Rust_programming_language_black_logo.svg/1920px-Rust_programming_language_black_logo.svg.png" width="100"></span>
 </div>

-## Ray Marching powered by Vulkan
+## Map Generator powered by Vulkan

-Small minimal demo showcasing ray marching as described by Michael Walczky in his [blog post](https://michaelwalczyk.com/blog-ray-marching.html).
-Graphics card communication is handled through the [Vulkan API](https://www.vulkan.org/).
-My [minimal demo of Vulkan](https://github.com/ramon54321/ProjectVulkan) is an example of how Vulkan can be used with [Rust](https://www.rust-lang.org/).
+This project is mainly focused on the learning process of using [Vulkan API](https://www.vulkan.org/) with [Rust](https://www.rust-lang.org/).
+The goal is to explore techniques of abstracting the raw Vulkan API exposed by [Vulkano](http://vulkano.rs/) through the development of a simple map generator.

 ### Installation